 Hannah has Pete handle some of her easier web design jobs for her.
 His hours vary from week to week, and she pays him by the hour.
 Pete does the work in Hannah's home office.
 She also checks his work after it is done.
 They have signed an agreement stating that Pete is an independent contractor.

-But Pete is probably actually an employee under California employment law, because Hannah controls his performance of the work.
+Pete is probably an employee under California employment law because Hannah controls his performance of the work.
+If Hannah cannot establish all 3 factors of the ABC test, Pete cannot be classified as an independent contractor.
 Thus, Hannah is required to pay him overtime under California overtime laws when he works more than a certain number of hours in a day or week, and provide him with regular meal and rest breaks.

 But these agreements do NOT determine the nature of a hiring relationship in California.

 You can be an employee even if you signed an agreement stating that you are an independent contractor.
 What matters is whether the nature of your work and relationship with the person hiring you indicate that it is an employment relationship.7

 3. What should I do if my employer has been wrongly classifying me as an independent contractor to avoid California wage and hour laws?

 If you believe that a person hiring you to perform services has been wrongly classifying you as an independent contractor, then California law provides you with the means to enforce your rights.